 B.A. in French and Comparative Literature, Boston University, Summa cum laude, 1994

-Jennie E. Burnet is Director of the Institute for Women’s, Gender, and Sexuality Studies and an associate professor in the Department of Anthropology at Georgia State University.
-In 2019, she was a J.B. and Maurice C. Shapiro Fellow in the Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies at the United States Holocaust Memorial Museum in Washington, DC.
+Jennie E. Burnet is the Director of the Institute for Women’s, Gender, and Sexuality Studies and a professor in the Department of Anthropology.
+In 2019, she was a J.B. and Maurice C. Shapiro Fellow in the Jack, Joseph, and Morton Mandel Center for Advanced Holocaust Studies at the United States Holocaust Memorial Museum in Washington, DC.
 Before joining Georgia State University, she was an associate professor of anthropology at the University of Louisville in Kentucky (USA).

 Her work explores the social, cultural, and psychological aspects of war, genocide, and racial violence and their long-term legacies.
-For more than twenty years, she has conducted research on Rwanda and the 1994 genocide of Tutsis.
-She has studied (1) organized resistance, rescuer behavior, and rescuers during in the 1994 genocide in Rwanda; (2) the long-term cultural, social, and psychological consequences of gender-based violence during conflict on women’s agency; and (3) women’s social movements and women’s roles in democratization, conflict resolution, and peace building.
-Her new book, To Save Heaven and Earth: Rescue in the Rwandan Genocide, is forthcoming from Cornell University Press.
+For more than twenty years, she has researched Rwanda and the 1994 genocide of Tutsis.
+She has studied (1) organized resistance, rescuer behavior, and rescuers during the 1994 genocide in Rwanda; (2) the long-term cultural, social, and psychological consequences of gender-based violence during the conflict on women’s agency; and (3) women’s social movements and women’s roles in democratization, conflict resolution, and peacebuilding.
+Her new book, To Save Heaven and Earth: Rescue in the Rwandan Genocide, was published in 2023 by Cornell University Press.

 Burnet, Jennie E. (2012).
 Genocide Lives in Us: Women, Memory and Silence in Rwanda.
 Madison, Wisconsin: University of Wisconsin Press.